Temperature dependent polarization of the thermal radiation emitted by thin, hot tungsten wires: Experimental Results and Discussion

 According to Malus' law~\cite{jenkins}, the polarizer produces a $\cos^{2}{(\theta)}$ modulation of the light intensity at the detector, hence of the detector signal amplitude

-where $\theta_0$ is the initial angle between the polarizer and wires axis when the polarizer rotation is started and has no physical relevance. $v_u$ and $v_p$ are the amplitudes of the detector signal due to the unpolarized and polarized components of the emitted light, respectively, and are determined by fitting~\eqnref{eq:vpol} to the experimental data.
-The (average) polarization is then computed as the polarization contrast
+where $\theta_0$ is the initial angle between polarizer and wire axis when the polarizer rotation is started and has no physical relevance. $v_u$ and $v_p$ are the amplitudes of the unpolarized and polarized components of the emitted light, respectively, and are determined by fitting~\eqnref{eq:vpol} to the data.

+Actually, the experimental data also show a small $\cos\theta$ contribution that is caused by a tiny misalignment $\delta$ of the polarizer axis with respect to the optical axis of the system.
+Owing to the long length of the optical arm ($\approx 0.6 \,$m) and to the small detector area ($1\,$mm$^2$), the misalignement induces a periodic motion of the wires image across the detector itself, thereby leading to an intensity modulation with the same periodicity of the polarizer rotation.
+Therefore, data are fitted to where $v_r$ is the amplitude of the modulation due to misalignment and $\theta_r$ is the relative, irrelevant phase angle.
+It always occurs that the residual modulation amplitude $v_r$ is quite small with respect to $v_p.$ Typically, $v_r / v_p \ll 2\,\% ,$ compatible with $\delta\lesssim 1^\circ.$ Thus, the $v_r$ contribution does not alter the measured polarization value within the experimental accuracy.
+In \figref{fig:malusFit} the fitting curve~\eqnref{eq:malusres} is superimposed to the lock-in output, showing a very good agreement.